hanwenzhang123/fullstack-note/04-note/README.md

 module.exports = router;
 ```

+[[↑] Back to top](#table-of-contents)

+## Database

+#### SQL
+- SQL database stores records in tables
+- relational database, more for structural data model
+- records are related, enforces a strict data schema, relations are a core feature

 #### NoSQL
 - NoSQL database stores documents in collections
 - non-relationship database, more for a flex data model
-- enforces no data schema
-- less focused on relations
+- independent documents, enforces no data schema, less focused on relations
-- independent documents
-- great for logs, orders, chat messages

-#### SQL
-- SQL database stores records in tables
-- relational database, more for structural data model
-- enforces a strict data schema
-- relations are a core feature
-- records are related
+#### Choose a Database Structure
-- great for shopping carts for large ecommerce site, contacts, networks
+- SQL is great for shopping carts for large ecommerce site, contacts, networks

-#### SQL DMS
-- SingleStore - distributed, relational, SQL database management system
-- Vertica - analytic oftware, SQL database management system
+- NoSQL is great for logs, orders, survey, chat messages

 #### MongoDB vs MySQL
-- In terms of performance, MongoDB is faster than MySQL due to its ability to handle large amounts of unstructured data when it comes to speed.
+- MongoDB is faster than MySQL due to its ability to handle large amounts of unstructured data when it comes to performance and speed.

+#### Information Architecture
+- structural design of information or content focuses on organizing, structuring, and labeling content in an effective and sustainable way

 #### What is SQL Injection
 - a code injection technique that might destroy your database (used with the goal of retrieving sensitive data)